-Personal Zen is based on a scientific approach to stress reduction called Attention Bias Modification Training (ABMT).
-Decades of research shows that when we become anxious or stressed, we tend to focus too much attention towards the negatives and have less ability to see the positives in life.
-This habit of attention reduces our ability to cope effectively with stress and can create a vicious cycle of fear and worry.
+Personal Zen is based on a scientific approach to anxiety and stress reduction called Attention Bias Modification Training (ABMT).
+Decades of research show that when we become anxious or stressed, we tend to focus too much attention towards the negatives and are less able to see the positives in life.
+This unconscious habit of attention reduces our ability to cope effectively with stress and can create a vicious cycle of distress and worry.

-ABMT instills a habit of flexibly paying attention to the world; a habit in which we can disengage our attention from negative things when we need to, and more easily refocus on and benefit from the positive experiences and opportunities around us.
+ABMT instills a habit of flexibly paying attention to the world; a habit in which we can disengage our attention from negative things when we need to, and more easily seek the happy and positive experiences and opportunities around us.

 In a study with pregnant women, those using Personal Zen for 5-10 minutes a day, a few days a week showed reductions in the stress hormone cortisol during a controlled stressor.
-In that same study, stress resilience, the ability to adapt well in stressful situations, was boosted by 21% after using Personal Zen.
+In that same study, cognitive signs of anxiety were reduced by 491% after using Personal Zen.

 In a study with adults experiencing stress and anxiety, self-reported anxiety was reduced by 8.4% and cognitive signs of anxiety were reduced by 204% after just a single session of Personal Zen.

 Our results integrating tDCS with ABMT provide insight into the mechanisms of AB modulation and support ongoing evaluations of enhanced ABMT reliability and effectiveness via tDCS.